National Gallery of Armenia: Italian art

-Flemish and Dutch collection
+Flemish and Dutch art

-According to 1982 survey, around 30 works of Flemish and 60 works of Dutch art were exhibited in the gallery.
+According to the 1982 survey, around 30 works of Flemish and 60 works of Dutch art were exhibited in the gallery.
 Most of them belong to the 17th century.

-Flemish art school is represented by remarkable pieces including "Procession of Silenus" by Peter Paul Rubens, "Descent from the Cross" by Anthony van Dyck, outstanding still-life paintings by Verbruggen and Jan Fyt and "Mountain landscape" by Joos de Momper.
+The Flemish art school is represented by remarkable pieces including "Procession of Silenus" by Peter Paul Rubens, "Descent from the Cross" by Anthony van Dyck, outstanding still-life paintings by Verbruggen and Jan Fyt and "Mountain landscape" by Joos de Momper.
 Portrait genre is represented by several canvases, most notable ones are woman portrait by Pieter Pourbus and portrait by unknown artist of the 17th century.
 Two works of David Teniers the Younger disclose genre painting.
 Work of comparatively little-known artist Jan Cossiers "Faun visiting peasants" is an example of realism art.

 The Dutch collection includes works of famous artists of the Dutch Golden Age painting.
 The section contains "Singing lesson" by Caspar Netscher, "Company at the Table" by Pieter Codde, "Holiday" Joost Cornelisz Droochsloot, piece by Cornelis Dusart, and paintings depicting tavern motifs etc. It is worth mentioning the work "War and Peace" by Hendrick Goltzius.
 "Birth of Christ" by Joos van Cleve is based on the Biblical plot.

 Canvases of several landscape artists are exhibited in the gallery including "View of Dordrecht" by Jan van Goyen, "Landscape with a Broken Tree" by Allaert van Everdingen and sea landscape by Ludolf Bakhuizen.
 At that time in Holland the so-called "Italianate landscape" became widely popular.
 In the gallery "Italianate landscape" is represented by the works of Nicolaes Pieterszoon Berchem, Cornelis van Poelenburgh, Karel Dujardin and Frederik de Moucheron.
 The gallery holds works of such Dutch still life artists as Pieter Claesz, Jan Weenix and Abraham van Beijeren.
 Dutch portrait genre is represented by Stom's "The Money-changer" and woman's portrait by Caspar Netscher.

-Dutch collection include works of military art, for example "Poles in the battle against the Swedes" by Philips Wouwerman and "Battle" by Esaias van de Velde.
+The Dutch collection include works of military art, for example "Poles in the battle against the Swedes" by Philips Wouwerman and "Battle" by Esaias van de Velde.

 The collection includes graphic works of Adriaen van Ostade, Jan Lievens, Jan van der Heyden, Maerten van Heemskerck, Godfried Schalcken, Abraham van Diepenbeeck, Adriaen van de Velde, Jan Dirksz Both and others.